benjisidi/voidboiz/Session 33 - It's not about the wingspan, it's about what you do with it.md

 - Octesian sees that the safe is trapped and manages to disarm it.
 Gets a small vial of sprayable poison
 - Octesian expertly opens the safe - cracking the code 46-32-12-87
 	- Octesian canonically is a Math savant
-- Inside the safe there is a marbley red stone, six pointed star.
-Looks like a key to something
+- Inside the safe there is a **marbley red stone, six pointed star**.
+Looks like a key to something.
+- That is the only thing in the safe.
+- Octesian palms the stone undetected
+- **Brildahhh is the guard**
+-